 Is there a word in English, a noun, that refers to a childless adult?
 Given the nature of English, there seems like there would be, but if there is, I can't think of it.
 If there isn't, why not? [more inside]

+Which statement is correct?
+Does either of you recognize this person?
 Do either of you recognize this person? [more inside]

 What's the origin of the phrase "hunt you down like a dog?"
 I can seem to find the origins of other phrases involving dogs pretty easily but not this one.